 QD only.
 This 70 ft route needs 7 - 8 draws and something for the double bolt anchor at the top.

-Mike off Razor Blade Titillation.
+Mike on the classic Razor Blade Titillation.